Deetanshu/Perpule/README.md

 Use ```--help``` to see the arguments if there are any doubts.

 ### Running Assignment.ipynb

-In a console window at the same directory, run ```jupyter notebook Assignment.ipynb```
+In a console window at the same directory, run ```jupyter notebook Assignment.ipynb``` Note that the kernel used should be one that has the above prerequisites satisfied.

 ## What does the program do?

 The program goes through the following steps: